foxws/laravel-podman/README.md

 ## Usage

+Laravel Podman requires a certificate, you may use a self-signed solution like mkcert (see provided steps below).

+Copy the your `key.pem`, `dhparam.pem` and `cert.pem` to the `docker/ssl` directory of the projects root.

-### mkcert
+### Self-signed certificate

 > **NOTE:** See <https://github.com/FiloSottile/mkcert> for details and installation.

-Create a script to manage your local certificates, e.g. `~/Code/dev/cert.sh`, and replace `192.168.1.100` with the device IP-addresses:
+It's easier to create a script to manage your local certificates, e.g. `~/Code/dev/cert.sh`.

+Replace `192.168.1.100` with the device IP-addresses that are going to host the Laravel application:

 ```bash
 #!/bin/sh